The-Z-Labs/bof-launcher/README.md

 [integration-with-rust](examples/integration-with-rust) - simple example showing how to integrate bof-launcher in an application written in `Rust`.

+[integration-with-go](examples/integration-with-go) - simple example showing how to integrate bof-launcher in an application written in `Go`.

 ### Simple C2 solution with BOF execution capabilities

 *Implementing custom, cross-platform C2 solutions capable of running BOFs*